flintlib/flint/doc/source/ca.rst

     The output is not rounded down to *prec* bits (to avoid unnecessary double rounding); the user may call *acb_set_round* when rounding is desired.

+.. function:: char * ca_get_decimal_str(const ca_t x, slong digits, ulong flags, ca_ctx_t ctx)

+    Returns a decimal approximation of *x* with precision up to *digits*.
+The output is guaranteed to be correct within 1 ulp in the returned digits, but the number of returned digits may be smaller than *digits* if the numerical evaluation does not succeed.

+    If *flags* is set to 1, attempts to achieve full accuracy for both the real and imaginary parts separately.

+    If *x* is not finite or a finite enclosure cannot be produced, returns the string "?".

+    The user should free the returned string with ``flint_free``.

 Rewriting and simplification